Jury deliberations underway in trial of Newark police officer Jovanny Crespo in fatal 2019 shooting

-NEWARK, New Jersey (WABC) -- Jury deliberations are underway in the trial of a former Newark police officer who opened fire on a fleeing vehicle during a 2019 chase, killing the driver.
+NEWARK, New Jersey (WABC) -- Jury deliberations continue Monday in the trial of a former Newark police officer who opened fire on a fleeing vehicle during a 2019 chase, killing the driver.

 It happened on January 28, when 35-year-old Andrew Dixon and 46-year-old Gregory Griffin were stopped by an officer in the area of Clinton Avenue and Thomas Street.